mas-bandwidth/gafferongames/content/post/client_server_connection.md

 First person shooters are different to web servers[*](#quic_footnote).

 First person shooters send **time critical data**.

-Time critical data is timestamped and must be received before that time in order to be useful.
-If time critical data arrives late, it is useless and is thrown away.

-So... why can't we use TCP for time critical data?

-The core problem with TCP is **head of line blocking**.
+This data includes player inputs sent from client to server, and the state of the world at the current time sent from the server to clients.
+If this data arrives late, it is _useless_ and must be thrown away.
+The client has no use for the state of the world 1/2 a second ago, and the server has no use for player inputs from the past.

-TCP delivers all data reliably and in-order.
-To do this on top of IP, which is unreliable and unordered, TCP holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.
+So, why can't we use TCP for time critical data?
+The answer is that TCP delivers all data reliably and in-order, and to do this on top of IP, which is unreliable and unordered, it holds more recent packets *(that we want)* hostage in a queue while older packets *(that we don't!)* are resent over the network.

 To see why this is such a huge problem for time critical data, consider a game server sending 10 packets per-second to a client, where the client advances forward in time and wants to display the most recent state of the world to the player.
-You know, like pretty much every FPS out there:
+You know, like pretty much every FPS out there.

+Each packet sent from server to client over one second describes the state of the world at a specific time:

         t = 10.0
         t = 10.1